• Skip to primary navigation

 Make sure that you space each dough ball about 2 to 3 inches apart so that they have room to grow, and gently press on the tops to slightly flatten.

-Baked potato buns on a rimmed baking sheet.
+Six Potato Buns on a baking sheet.

 • Texas Kolaches